patrickbucher/learning-rust/notes/14-cargo-and-crates-io.md

 ### Crate Metadata

-When a new crate is created using `cargo new`, some meta data is automatically put into `Cargo.toml`, such as the crate's name, the initial version, and the author's details (which are obtained from the `git` config).
+When a new crate is created using `cargo new`, some metadata is automatically put into `Cargo.toml`, such as the crate's name, the initial version, and the author's details (which are obtained from the `git` config).
 In order to publish a crate on [Crates.io](https://crates.io), at least two additional